RNVizion/rnv-publishing-agent/README.md

 - `validate_post` separates required fields from recommended ones; a missing required field halts the chain with an exact report of what's absent.
 - `update_corpus` refuses to register a URL that isn't live, so the assistant's knowledge base never points at a 404.
 - `wait_for_live` gates the corpus rebuild behind a confirmed-live page.
+- Both writers ask the remote rather than their own checkout.
+Each repo here is written by GitHub Actions too, so a local clone is a cache that nothing keeps current; `commit_and_push` and `update_corpus` each fetch `main`, decide against it, and build their one commit on top of it.
+A push rejected because `main` moved re-makes the decision instead of replaying it, and a push that fails leaves nothing behind on the branch.

 Each tool returns `{ ok, ... }`, so the chain reasons about success structurally instead of parsing prose.